 District Environmental Literacy Planning Toolkit

 District environmental literacy plans can be transformational for school districts when they consider the many aspects of school life, particularly campuses (facilities and operations), curriculum, community, and culture.
-These efforts generally happen in a series of phases that we are calling the “phases of change,” which start with forming a team and come to fruition when a district has systemic, equitable, and sustainable implementation of its plan.
+These efforts generally happen in a series of phases that we are calling the “phases of change,” which start with forming a team and come to fruition when a district has systemic, community-centered, and sustainable implementation of its plan.

 We encourage you to consider where along the journey you believe your school district is and which tools and ideas compiled here could support you best right now.
 If you are new to this work, we recommend you start at the beginning.
 It should be noted that the phases of change outlined can be non-linear and may be iterative in nature.